tkterris/tkterris.github.io/_posts/2025-03-13-evolving-busy-beavers.md

 - We don't have to enforce any requirements about the features or behavior of *L*, other than that it is prefix-free, universal, and has self-delimiting input.
   - This is because strings in any prefix-free language *L2* would be accepted by *L* with a constant bit overhead (dependent on *L* and *L2*) from the *L2*-interpreter.
 If there's some feature we need, we can assume that the feature is given in *L2*, which means that *L* plus constant overhead also has that feature via the *L2*-interpreter.
 - We can only determine the length of a program in *L* by running that program.
 That is, the length of the *L*-expression alone can be determined based on the grammar of *L*, but to get the program length -- *L*-expression plus read bits -- we need to see how many times it calls *read-bit*.
-  - In particular: take a string *s* with total length *m* that consists of an *L*-expression plus zero or more bits appended. *s* might be an incomplete prefix to a larger program (in which case it's not in *L*), a shorter program prefixed to some unnecessary bits (which is not in *L* because *L* is prefix-free), or a complete program in *L* of length *m*.
+  - For example: take a string *s* with total length *m* that consists of an *L*-expression plus zero or more bits appended. *s* might be an incomplete prefix to a larger program (in which case it's not in *L*), a shorter program prefixed to some unnecessary bits (which is not in *L* because *L* is prefix-free), or a complete program in *L* of length *m*.
 To know for sure, we'd have to evaluate the *L*-expression and count the number of times it calls *read-bit*.

-While this does differ from Theorem 20 (which covers "standard prefix-free universal" languages), I'm adding the self-delimiting input constraint for a few reasons: (1) it matches Chaitin's proof 5.1[^2] and the definition of [Chaitin's constant](https://mathworld.wolfram.com/ChaitinsConstant.html); (2) as mentioned above, it lets us add arbitrary properties (such as efficient Levenshtein coding of integers) to *L* with only a constant overhead; (3) it lets us ignore (with *O(1)* overhead) the existence Busy Beaver variants, discussed below; and (4) it makes the arithmetic in Lemma 2 much less tedious.
+While this does differ from Theorem 20 (which covers "standard prefix-free universal" languages), I'm adding the self-delimiting input constraint for a few reasons: (1) it matches Chaitin's proof 5.1[^2] and the definition of [Chaitin's constant](https://mathworld.wolfram.com/ChaitinsConstant.html); (2) as mentioned above, it lets us add arbitrary properties (such as efficient Levenshtein coding of integers) to *L* with only a constant overhead; (3) it lets us ignore (with *O(1)* overhead) the distinction between Busy Beaver variants, discussed below; and (4) it makes the arithmetic in Lemma 2 much less tedious.

 Examples of languages that have this property are Chaitin's LISP[^7], Binary Lambda Calculus[^8], and Keraia[^9].
 It can also be envisioned[^12] as a multi-tape Turing Machine, where one of the tapes is a read-only unidirectional "input" tape.